Nanolx/NanoDroid/doc/Applications.md

 * directory containing the zip file
 * `/data` (fallback)

 All applications listed in that file will be installed.
-See the [default settings](.nanodroid-apps), which are used when no `.nanodroid-apps` configuration file was found.
+See the [default configuration](.nanodroid-apps), which is used when no `.nanodroid-apps` configuration file was found.

 The syntax is pretty simple:

 * one app per line
-* name must be an exact match
+* name must be an exact match (case sensitive!)
+  * see names in `{}` brackets above
+* commented out lines (starting with #) will be ignored

 applications managed by other setup variables (F-Droid, microG, PlayStore) are not effected by this file.